 “also the midwife must instruct and comfort the party not only refreshing her with good meat and drink but also with sweet words giving her good hope of a speed full deliverance encouraging and enstomacking her to patience and tolerance”

-“And let the midwife alway be very diligent providing and seeing what shall be necessary for the woman.”
+“And let the midwife always be very diligent providing and seeing what shall be necessary for the woman.”

 “The midwife herself shall sit before the laboring woman and shall diligently observe and wait”

-Perhaps recognizing that the cervix can stay in one place for days or suddenly dilate in minutes, midwives are instructed to look for “the birth” as a sign of progress: either a bulging bag of waters or a head or some bit of fetal anatomy.
+Perhaps recognizing the futility of cervical checks, because the cervix can stay in one place for days or suddenly dilate in minutes, midwives are instead instructed to look for “the birth” as a sign of progress: either a bulging bag of waters or a head or some bit of fetal anatomy.

 “When the secondine or second birth (in the which the birth is wrapped and contained) doth once appear, then may ye know that the labor is at hand.”